Cattle Rally through Thursday

-Weekly beef export sales were shown at 22.4k MT for the week ending 1/25.
+Weekly beef export sales were 22,400 MT for the week ending 1/25.
 That was the largest sale since the week of Feb 8th 2023.
 The week’s export shipment was 16k MT for a yearly total of 38k MT.
 That is 52% ahead of last year’s pace.

-NASS Cold Storage data released Wednesday afternoon had 485.127m lbs of beef in storage on December 31.
-That was 6% more than November, but was 11% tighter than Dec ’22.

 Wholesale Boxed Beef prices were mixed on Thursday with an 82c drop in Choice and a 61c increase in the Select.
 USDA FI cattle slaughter was 492k head for the week through Thursday, compared to 462k head last week and 500k head during the same week last year.